 This pumpkin gingerbread smoothie was just asking to be topped with a raw gingerbread cookie dough crumble.
-I mean, you can’t eat a smoothie without cookie dough on top, can you?
-Do people do that?
-This is the second cookie dough topped smoothie I’ve shared.
-Don’t miss my Tiramisu Smoothie with Cookie Crumble if you haven’t tried that one yet.
-As for this pumpkin gingerbread smoothie, it’s sweet, spicy and creamy and you’ll want it on repeat for all your holiday season smoothie needs.
+This smoothie is sweet, spicy and creamy and you’ll want it on repeat for all your holiday season smoothie needs.

 Gingerbread Cookie Dough

 Much like the little cookie dough crumble I made for my Tiramisu Smoothie, this cookie dough is made from oats and dates.
 To add the gingerbread flavour, I added 1 teaspoon of molasses and a pinch of ginger, cinnamon and sea salt.

 It takes about 30 seconds to make it and it tastes amazing.
 If you prefer, you could always make a batch of my Raw Gingerbread Balls or Nut-Free Gingerbread Cookie Dough Balls and chop one of them up for this smoothie.
 Or, you could skip the cookie dough all together but obviously that’s not recommended.
 Eat the cookie dough, guys.
 Cookie dough is good for you.

 If you don’t make your own pumpkin puree I would recommend Farmer’s Market Organic Pure Pumpkin.
 It’s by far the best one I’ve found.
 It’s a beautiful bright orange colour, has a super smooth texture and tastes great.
 I’ve tried others that are kinda chunky, more of a dark orange colour and don’t taste as good as the Farmer’s Market one does.